Dynamic Matching Bandit For Two-Sided Online Markets: Challenges and Resolutions

-Learning companies' preferences given shifting \jb{}' profiles is challenging since there are massive numbers of possible matchings between companies and \jb{}.
-Recovering preference signals from noisy matching scores requires modeling the relationship between companies and \jb{}.
-We resolve this challenge by considering the linear relationship between the matching score and \jb{}' profiles.
-The main statistical task is to estimate the underlying preference parameters by conducting matching experiments.
-Such an estimate is indispensable for inferring a true preference scheme and informing future matching decisions.
+Learning companies' preferences given dynamic \jb{}' profiles is challenging since there are numbers of possible matchings between companies and \jb{}.
+Recovering true preference parameters from noisy matching scores requires modeling the relationship between companies and \jb{}.
+We resolve this challenge by considering the parametric model \eqref{eq: linear model} to capture the relationship between the matching score and \jb{}' profiles.
+Therefore, the main task becomes estimating the underlying preference parameter by adaptively and sequentially conducting matching experiments to have a good statistical property of these estimators.
+Such an estimate is important for inferring a true preference scheme and informing future matching decisions.